 Continue down the east coast today stopping by the quaint tearooms and cafes of Morere and Wairoa.
 Then, it’s onto New Zealand’s original wine region, Hawke’s Bay.
 It’s not just all about the wine though, as the region hosts one of the oldest farmers’ markets in New Zealand, while attractions surrounding manuka honey and chocolate are also on the menu.

-The Best Accommodation in Napier with Restaurants
+Accommodations in Napier with the Best Restaurants

 Day 10 – Explore Napier

 Let’s waste no time diving into the winery experiences of Hawke’s Bay.
 Tours like Prinsy’s Tours, Vines and Views Tours and others will handle the driving and the cellar door tasting fees while you handle the wine tastings.

 If you’re lucky enough to be around on a weekend, don’t miss the Napier Urban Farmers’ Market or Hawke’s Bay Farmers’ Market.
 Otherwise, delve into the world of honey-making at the Arataki Honey Visitor Centre.

 Food Experiences in Napier

 - Do a driven wine tour…

 - … Or a self-guided cycling tour of the wineries with Napier City Bike Hire & Tours

 - Check out the Hawke’s Bay Farmers’ Market